DominoKiddoo/blindjump-gdmod/about.md

 # GD is too easy!
 Make every jump blind!

 With this mod, <cr>you can’t see while you're clicking</cr>, making every jump **blind**.
-There are also a few settings and modes to play around with!
+There are also many different settings and modes to play around with!
 Have fun (or not)

 ## Bug reports